Claude 3.5 vs Claude 4: Complete Model Comparison Guide

 - Community feedback - Check r/ClaudeAI for real-world experiences

 Choose the right Claude model for your development needs.
-For most Claude Code users, Claude 4 Sonnet provides the best balance of capability, speed, and cost.
-Upgrade to Opus for complex tasks, or use 3.5 Sonnet for budget-conscious development.
+For most Claude Code users, Claude Sonnet 4.5 is Anthropic's best coding model, providing industry-leading performance for all coding tasks.
+Use Opus for complex general reasoning, or use 4.5 Sonnet for budget-conscious development.